Comsecuris/gdbghidra/README.md

 * Navigate to `Ghidra/GDBGhidra` and select `Classpath`.
 * Navigate down the list to `User Entries`, select `User Entries` and click on `ADD JARS...`.
 * Select `lib/json-simple-1.1.1.jar`

+Between GHIDRA and GDB a simple JSON message format is spoken which could also be used to connect other tools/debuggers to this GHIDRA plugin.

 Notes
 =====